dlebansais/ModelAnalyzer/README.md

 + Private or public methods that return either `void` or one of the supported types and take zero or more parameters (also of a supported type).
   * Parameters are not allowed to have the same name as fields.
   * Parameters cannot be assigned, they are read-only.
++ The `Result` name is reserved and cannot be used for fields or parameters.
 + Assignment of an expression to a field.
 + `return`, but at the end of a method only.
 + The `if` `else` statement.